uspdev/uspdev.github.io/pages/laravel-en.md

 >  a software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.

-This is the main tool that we use for web develpment, as it offers an efficient workflow for a collaboratory project.
+This is the main tool that we use for web development, as it offers an efficient workflow for a collaborative project.
 Hence, it is recommended to learn the basic commands and the workflow.
 To install, run:

     sudo apt install git
     git config --global user.name "Fulano da Silva"